Is Antarctica Guarded? Can I Go There Without Permission?

 Antarctica has no government and no native population, so you might think that it’s easy to visit.
 However, that’s not necessarily true.
-So, can you simply rock up to visit Antarctica without permission?
+So, can you simply rock up to visit without permission, or is Antarctica off limits?

-Antarctica is not guarded as military activity is prohibited under the Antarctic Treaty.
+Antarctica is not off limits or guarded, as military activity is prohibited under the Antarctic Treaty.
 However, you still need permission to visit Antarctica from your own country or the country you will pass through (tour operators usually handle this on your behalf).
 Without permission, it’s unlikely that you’ll be allowed to board transport to the continent.

 In the rest of this article, we’ll look in detail at the rules of visiting Antarctica and we’ll reveal a legal hack that could help you visit without permission (although it’s very unlikely to work).

-No, Antarctica is not guarded, in fact, it’s the only continent where there is an effective international demilitarization agreement, called the Antarctic Treaty, which promotes peace and prohibits any military activity in the region.
+Antarctica is not guarded by a military or off-limits, in fact, it’s the only continent where there is an effective international demilitarization agreement, called the Antarctic Treaty, which promotes peace and prohibits any military activity in the region.

 Specifically, Article I of the treaty prohibits: